 GEN-8001 Take Control of your PhD Journey: from (P)reflection to Publishing - 2 stp

 If more than 30 applicants, priority will be given as follows: 1.
-Participants admitted to the PhD programme at UiT, with priority given to those students admitted to the programme most recently.
+Participants admitted to a PhD programme at UiT, with priority given to those students admitted most recently.
 2. Participants in the Associate Professor programme ("Førstelektorprogrammet").

 Participants not in need for the ECTS (no exam), or not being eligible to the course, may attend if there are available spots.
 Please send a request to the course coordinator.